 During the fiscal fourth quarter of 2014, in connection with the Sauflon acquisition, our CooperVision business unit initiated restructuring and integration activities to optimize operational synergies of the combined companies.
 These activities include workforce reductions, consolidation of duplicative facilities and product rationalization.
-We expect these activities to be completed by our fiscal first quarter of 2016.
+We estimate the total restructuring costs under this plan to be \$112.0 million.
+The \$8.0 million increase over our fiscal third quarter estimate relates to additional product rationalization and related equipment disposals and accelerated depreciation, primarily related to our hydrogel contact lenses, based on our review of products, materials and manufacturing processes of Sauflon.
+We expect to be substantially complete with activities related to operating expenses in our fiscal first quarter of 2016, and to incur costs related to manufacturing activities through the end of fiscal 2016.